templ-fun/evm-protocol/UI.md

   - `TEMPL.getModuleForSelector(bytes4)` to sanity-check routing for a selector.
   - `TEMPL.MEMBERSHIP_MODULE()`, `TEMPL.TREASURY_MODULE()`, `TEMPL.GOVERNANCE_MODULE()` return implementation addresses (do not call them directly).

+Governance-controlled upgrades
+- No protocol admin: there is no owner or protocol dev key that can change behavior for a templ.
+Routing changes are only possible via that templ’s own governance.
+- Priest caveat: the priest can change routing only when dictatorship is explicitly enabled for the templ.
+Otherwise, only governance proposals can reach `setRoutingModuleDAO`.
+- Introspection: `getRegisteredSelectors()` is a static helper for the shipped modules; the live mapping is authoritative and can be read via `getModuleForSelector(bytes4)` per selector.
+- How to upgrade via UI: build a `createProposalCallExternal` targeting the templ address with the `setRoutingModuleDAO(address,bytes4[])` selector and ABI‑encoded params.
+After the proposal passes and executes, calls to those selectors will route to the new module.
+- Module access guard: module implementations revert on direct calls; all interactions must flow through `TEMPL` (delegatecall) to share storage and enforce guards.

 Common preflight helpers
 - Access token and entry fee: `TEMPL.getConfig()` → `(token, fee, joinPaused, joins, treasury, pool, burnBps, treasuryBps, memberPoolBps, protocolBps)`
 - Treasury/burn display: `TEMPL.getTreasuryInfo()` → `(treasury, memberPool, protocolRecipient, burned)`